 A survival action is meant to compensate an individual for the period of time from the injury up until death.
 If death is immediate, there would be no survival action, but if the person lived for any further period of time after the accident, there could be a survival action paid out until their passing.
 The statute of limitations for the survival action begins on the date of the accident.

-A second category of compensation is lost future earning potential.
+A second category of compensation is non-economic damages.
 These payments are not as easily measured as medical or funeral costs, but nonetheless must be accounted for.
 A wrongful death attorney in Chesterton could work with economic experts to properly estimate the lost earning potential for the family that resulted from the death.

 The statute also imposes a strict statute of limitations on when a representative can bring a wrongful death claim.
 The law says that a plaintiff has only two years from the date of death to file a case in court.
 This is a short period of time, especially for such an important matter, so contact a Chesterton wrongful death lawyer today.